DataShades/ckanext-search-tweaks/README.md

 ckanext.search_tweaks.query_relevance.max_boost = 2

 # Maximum number of boosts to apply to a search query
 # Set more to promote more datasets at once.
-Note, that a higher number of boosts
+Note, that a higher
-# will increase the query time
+# number of boosts may increase the query time.
 # (optional, default: 60).
 ckanext.search_tweaks.query_relevance.max_boost_count = 60
 ```

 ---
 ### <a id="search_tweaks_field_relevance"></a> search_tweaks_field_relevance